skip to main content

 Appliances, utensils, crockery Dishwasher As used

-Benches, boards & shelves Cleaner then sanitiser Scrub Each time used
+Benches, boards, shelves Cleaner then sanitiser Scrub Each time used

-Toilet & Bathroom.
-Wipe Weekly
+Toilet and bathroom Wipe Weekly

 Flue Three monthly